acids-ircam/variational-timbre/README.md

 ## Code

-**The full code will only be released upon acceptance of the paper at the ISMIR 2018 conference.**
+**The full code will only be released upon acceptance of the paper at the DaFX 2018 conference.**

 ### Dependencies